just-4-fun/modularity/README.md

 1. **Standby**: The fundamental entity of an application is the module container (ModuleContainer class) which manages the creation and access to modules.
 As soon as the application is created, a container instance should be created too.
 The entry point to the application is the container’s `moduleReference` method returning a `ModuleReference` instance which lets access the target module from outside of the container.
 It’s lightweight unless it binds the target module.
-2. **Starting**: When the application receives a request to start, a reference to the “main” (top level) module should be obtained.
-And its `bind` method should be called.
+2. **Starting**: When the application receives a request to start, the `bind` method of a “main” (top level) module reference should be called.
 (The module instance returned from this call can be used right away).
 After this but before any module is created, the container’s `onPopulated` callback is invoked.
 During its creation the “main” module binds related modules.
 They in the same way bind theirs.
 And so on until the application structure is fully initialized.
 3. **Operating**: Meanwhile the application is serving its purpose. …